thm2kor/Udacity-CarND-Kidnapped-Vehicle-P6/README.md

 double sigma_pos [3] = {0.3, 0.3, 0.01};
 ```

-### Prediction
+### Prediction Step
 In the prediction step, the vehicle location is calculated based on bicycle motion model.
-Using the velocity and yaw-rate measurements, the vehicle's location is predicted by the following equations:<br>
+Using the control input variables (velocity and yaw-rate measurements), the vehicle's location is predicted by the following equations:<br>
 ![motion_model][image3]

-Since the sensor measurements are noisy, the noise components are randomly chosen from a normal distribution with a mean around the predicted values of  `x`, `y`, and `theta` and a standard deviations of **0.3, 0.3 and 0.001** respectively.
+Since the sensor measurements are noisy, the noise components are derived from a normal distribution with a mean around the predicted values of  `x`, `y`, and `theta` and a standard deviations of **0.3, 0.3 and 0.001** respectively.

 The position of the car is described in map coordinates.
 The sensor measurements are described in vehicle coordinates, which has the x-axis in the direction of the car’s heading, the y-axis pointing orthogonal to the left of the car, and the z-axis pointing upwards.

+### Update Step

+#### Data association

+### Resampling step

+---

+**NOTE:** All screenshots linked in this README file are taken over from the Udacity CarND program - Lesson - Particle filter.

 ---
 ### Running the Code